st-tech/gatling-commander/docs/user-guide.md

     - [Roles to read, write Google Sheets](#roles-to-read-write-google-sheets)
       - [Authentication of Google Sheets API](#authentication-of-google-sheets-api)

-This describes the information about how to write configuration files and authentication when using zozo-mlops-loadtest-cli.
+This describes the information about how to write configuration files and authentication when using Gatling Commander.
 Please refer to the [Quick Start Guide](./quickstart-guide.md) for information on how to install this tool, set up the [Gatling Operator](https://github.com/st-tech/gatling-operator), and prepare and run the load test scenario.
 ## About configuration file
-zozo-mlops-loadtest-cli requires the following two types of YAML files as configuration files.
+Gatling Commander requires the following two types of YAML files as configuration files.
 - config.yaml
 - base_manifest.yaml